twofold-rsc/twofold/sites/website/app/pages/docs/philosophy/dont-use-twofold.md

 ## New concepts

-Many concepts that fall under the RSC umbrella are still being fleshed out and are not widely adopted by today's most popular React libraries.
+Many concepts that fall under the RSC umbrella are still being worked out and are not widely adopted by today's most popular React libraries.
 You might face friction when trying to integrate Twofold with other libraries that are not built with RSC in mind.

 There is also a significant learning curve when it comes to understanding how to build applications with these new concepts.
 While I want to Twofold to help make this learning as easy as possible, in its current state to be successful with Twofold you'll need to have a strong understanding of: